marco-tav/pagina-jt/README.md

 # Pagina JT

-Este es el repositorio para la pagina de JT (Consultoria).
+Repository por JT's website.

 ## Status

 Navigation menu is now responsive and works for both mobile and desktop.
-It still is, however, not final and needs more work that will be done at a later date after more prioritary work is done.
+Content is done for homepage in english versions and is responsive.
+Background image has to be added.